 Recommend your affiliate products and services to other people in your Facebook Groups when applicable (if allowed).

-Always check with the group’s admin that it is ok to use affiliate links.
+Always check with the group’s admin that it is okay to use affiliate links.
 You can find that information in the info section of a group or in group’s pinned post at the top of the group’s feed.

 Be attentive and helpful in your Facebook Groups.